 - 1. Causing serious physical injury to another person, except in self-defense - 2.
-Possession of any knife or other dangerous object of no reasonable use to the student - 3.
-Unlawful possession of any controlled substance as listed in Health and Safety Code 11053-11058, except for - a.
-The first offense for the possession of not more than one ounce of marijuana, other than concentrated cannabis - b.
-The student's possession of over-the-counter medication for use by the student for medical purposes
+Possession of any knife or other dangerous object of no reasonable use to the student

-- c.
-Medication prescribed for the student by a physician - 4.
+- 3. Unlawful possession of any controlled substance as listed in Health and Safety Code 11053-11058, except for (a) the first offense for the possession of not more than one ounce of marijuana, other than concentrated cannabis, or (b) the student's possession of over-the-counter medication or other medication prescribed by a physician - 4.
 Robbery or extortion - 5.
 Assault or battery, as defined in Penal Code 240 and 242, upon any school employee